Who We Are

 This course continues the work of SOC 491.
 Students will collect data, do qualitative and quantitative analyses, and write a project report.
 Students will also present their results to their classmates.

-Elective courses 15 hours
+Elective courses 15 credits

 SOC 405: Topic to be specified